KaiKCheu/turkish_sales_project/README.md

 4. age_histogram: Query the distribution of ages across each mall.
 Store these distributions in a table for Tableau.

-5. year_over_year: Query to find the total amounnt in change of sales year over year.
+5. year_over_year: Query to find the total amount in change of sales year over year.
 Store these values in a table for use in Tableau

 6. sales_per_quarter: Query to find the percent change in sales quarter to quarter.
 Store these values in a table for use in Tableau